-Named for the people who have inspired our work, supported our mission, and fueled our spirit, the Leadership Awards honor
+Named for the people who have inspired our work, supported our mission, and fueled our spirit, the Leadership Awards honor those who lead

 Fran Delaney Challenge & Respect Award